 Skip to content

 This means we must analyze Python codebases to identify supported and unsupported multithreaded workflows and make changes to fix thread safety issues.
-This need is particularly acute for low-level code exposed to Python including C, C++, Cython, and Rust code exposed to Python, but even pure Python codebases can exhibit non-determinism and racies in the free-threaded build that are either very unlikely or impossible in the default configuration of the GIL-enabled build.
+Extra care must be taken to address this need, particularly when using low-level C, C++, Cython, and Rust code exposed to Python.
+Even pure Python codebases can exhibit non-determinism and races in the free-threaded build that are either very unlikely or impossible in the default configuration of the GIL-enabled build.

 Below, we outline a plan of attack for updating a Python project to support the free-threaded build.
 Since the changes required in native extensions are more substantial, we have split off the guide for porting extension modules into a subsequent section.

 The CPython interpreter protects you from low-level memory unsafety due to data races.
 It does not protect you from introducing thread safety issues due to race conditions.
 It is possible to write algorithms that depend on the precise timing of threads completing work.
-That means it is up to you as a user of multithreaded parallelism to ensure that any resources that need protection from multithreaded access or mutation are appropriately protected.
+It is up to you as a user of multithreaded parallelism to ensure that simultaneous reads and writes to the same Python variable are impossible.

 Below we describe various approaches for improving the determinism of multithreaded pure Python code.
 The correct approach will depend on exactly what you are doing.